mattbobambrose/vapi4k/vapi4k-docs/topics/Applications.md

 # Applications

-The vapi4k ktor plugin allows you to define three types of applications:
+The Vapi4k Ktor plugin allows you to define three types of applications:

 * InboundCall
 * OutboundCall